oxfordroadmapping/country-profiles-clean-up-zh_hant/australia-oceania/nauru.md

 20 years of age; universal and compulsory

 ### 行政部門
-- `chief of state`: President David ADEANG (since 30 October 2023)
+- `國家元首`: President David ADEANG (since 30 October 2023)
-- `head of government`: President David ADEANG (since 30 October 2023)
+- `政府首腦`: President David ADEANG (since 30 October 2023)
-- `cabinet`: Cabinet appointed by the president from among members of Parliament
+- `内閣`: Cabinet appointed by the president from among members of Parliament
-- `elections/appointments`: president indirectly elected by Parliament for 3-year term (eligible for a second term); election last held on 30 October 2023 (next to be held in 2026)
+- `選舉/任命`: president indirectly elected by Parliament for 3-year term (eligible for a second term); election last held on 30 October 2023 (next to be held in 2026)
-- `election results`: *2023:* David ADEAGN elected president over Delvin THOMA, 10-8  *2022:* Russ KUN elected president unopposed
-**note**:  the president is both chief of state and head of government
+- `選舉結果`: *2023:* David ADEAGN elected president over Delvin THOMA, 10-8  *2022:* Russ KUN elected president unopposed **note**:  the president is both chief of state and head of government

 ### 立法部門
-- `description`: unicameral Parliament (19 seats; members directly elected in multi-seat constituencies by majority vote using the "Dowdall" counting system by which voters rank candidates on their ballots; members serve 3-year terms)
+- `描述`: unicameral Parliament (19 seats; members directly elected in multi-seat constituencies by majority vote using the "Dowdall" counting system by which voters rank candidates on their ballots; members serve 3-year terms)
-- `elections`: last held on 24 September 2022 (next to be held in September 2025)
+- `選舉`: last held on 24 September 2022 (next to be held in September 2025)
-- `election results`: percent of vote - NA; seats - independent 19; composition - men 17, women 2, percentage women 10.5%
+- `選舉結果`: percent of vote - NA; seats - independent 19; composition - men 17, women 2, percentage women 10.5%

 ### 司法部門
-- `highest court(s)`: Supreme Court (consists of the chief justice and several justices); note - in late 2017, the Nauruan Government revoked the 1976 High Court Appeals Act, which had allowed appeals beyond the Nauruan Supreme Court, and in early 2018, the government formed its own appeals court
+- `最高法院`: Supreme Court (consists of the chief justice and several justices); note - in late 2017, the Nauruan Government revoked the 1976 High Court Appeals Act, which had allowed appeals beyond the Nauruan Supreme Court, and in early 2018, the government formed its own appeals court
-- `judge selection and term of office`: judges appointed by the president to serve until age 65
+- `法官遴選和任期`: judges appointed by the president to serve until age 65
-- `subordinate courts`: District Court, Family Court
+- `下級法院`: District Court, Family Court

 ### 政黨
 Nauru does not have formal political parties; alliances within the government are often formed based on extended family ties